Pablito2020/System-Data-MVC/documentation/ObserverPattern.md

 ### 🙌 Utilities of this pattern

 The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
 In this scenario, I used the observer pattern with a mouse listener on a button.

 The way it works is very simple, when we click the button, the observable object sends a notification to the components and they update they data.
+After the components have updated their data, the observable sends a notification to the display components and they grab the data from the components (previously updated).

 ### ❓ Prerequesites to understand the observer pattern: